Salf1-Sabit/Dynamic-Programming-Resources/README.md

    - [Count ways to reach the Nth stair](https://www.geeksforgeeks.org/count-ways-reach-nth-stair-using-step-1-2-3/)

 > [!IMPORTANT]
 > Finally, when you’re done with these aforementioned classical problems, go to [this link](https://www.spoj.com/problems/tag/dynamic-programming) and solve **at least 20 problems** from this page (maintaining difficulty in increasing order).
-Once you're ready, dive into dynamic programming (DP) problems on platforms like **Codeforces**, **Codechef**, choosing ones that match your current rating level.
+Once you're ready, dive into dynamic programming (DP) problems on platforms like **Codeforces**, **Codechef**, **atocoder** choosing ones that match your current rating level.
 Good luck!

 ## The Famous Atcoder DP contest
 This is a good place to test your DP skills and learn something new as well besides having fun.